chaitanya951/-Smart_Playlist_Organizer/README.md

 # 🎬 YouTube Playlist Auto-Arranger - Chrome Extension

-A powerful Chrome extension that lets you **sort YouTube playlists right on the page**.
+A powerful and lightweight Chrome extension that lets you **sort YouTube playlists right on the page** — by **Title** or **Duration**.
-✅ Natural sorting (handles chapter numbers like 1.1, 1.11, 2.23).
+✅ Natural sorting (handles chapter numbers like 1.1, 1.11, 2.23)
-✅ Approximate sorting by upload date and duration.
-✅ Fully **client-side** – no server calls, no YouTube API writes.
+✅ Fully **client-side** — no API calls, no servers, no reloads
-✅ Single, elegant **floating button** integrated directly into YouTube's UI.
+✅ Sleek, floating UI integrated directly into YouTube’s layout

 ---

 ## ✨ Features

-- **Smart Sorting**
-  - **Title**: Natural order, including decimal numbers in chapters
+- 📝 **Sort by Title**
-    - Example: 1.1, 1.11, 2.23 sort in logical order
+  - Smart numeric-aware sorting (e.g. 1.1, 1.11, 2.23)
-  - **Upload Date**: Parses YouTube's relative dates ("5 years ago")
+  - Avoids alphabetical bugs like "1.11" appearing before "1.2"

+- ⏱️ **Sort by Duration**
-  - **Duration**: Supports formats like HH:MM:SS and MM:SS
+  - Understands HH:MM:SS and MM:SS formats
+  - Sorts from shortest to longest (or modify for reverse)

-- **Floating Overlay Interface**
+- 📌 **Floating Overlay UI**
-  - Always-visible **Sort Playlist** button on YouTube playlist pages
+  - Non-intrusive button always available on playlist pages
-  - Opens a clean overlay panel with sorting options
+  - Clean panel lets you apply sorting instantly

-- **Real-Time SPA Support**
+- ⚡ **Real-Time YouTube SPA Support**
-  - Automatically works with YouTube’s single-page navigation
+  - Works with YouTube's single-page app navigation
-  - Reinserts the overlay button on navigation

-- **Client-Side Only**
+  - Button auto-reappears when navigating to a new playlist

+- 🔒 **Privacy First**
-  - All changes are local to your browser
+  - All logic runs in your browser
-  - No server communication, no YouTube API writes
+  - No external servers, tracking, or YouTube API writes

 ---

 ## 🚀 Installation

-### ✅ Load as Unpacked Extension
+### ✅ Load as Unpacked Extension (Dev Mode)

-1️⃣ Download or clone this repo.
+1. Clone or download this repo
-2️⃣ Open Chrome and navigate to `chrome://extensions/`.
+2. Open Chrome and go to: `chrome://extensions/`
-3️⃣ Enable **Developer mode** (toggle in top right).
+3. Enable **Developer mode** (top right corner)
-4️⃣ Click **Load unpacked**.
+4. Click **Load unpacked**
-5️⃣ Select your **extension folder**.
+5. Select your extension folder (e.g. `youtube-playlist-auto-arranger`)

 ---

 ## 📖 How to Use

-### ✅ Navigate to a Playlist
+### 1️⃣ Navigate to a Playlist
-- Open **any YouTube playlist** (URL includes `/playlist?list=`).
+- Open any YouTube playlist (`youtube.com/playlist?list=...`)
-- The floating **Sort Playlist** button appears in the bottom-right corner.
+- A **Sort Playlist** button appears in the bottom-right corner

-### ✅ Sort In-Page
+### 2️⃣ Apply Sorting
-1️⃣ Click the **Sort Playlist** button.
+1. Click the floating button
-2️⃣ The overlay panel opens with options:
+2. Choose a sort option:
-   - 📝 **Sort by Title**
+   - 📝 Sort by Title
-   - 📅 **Sort by Upload Date**
-   - ⏱️ **Sort by Duration**
+   - ⏱️ Sort by Duration
-3️⃣ Choose your sorting option.
-4️⃣ Click ✅ **Apply Sorting**.
+3. Click ✅ **Apply Sorting**
-5️⃣ The playlist reorders instantly **without a page reload**.
+4. The videos reorder instantly **without reloading the page**

 ---

 ## 🎨 Example Use Case

-> ✅ Chaptered lecture playlist:
+**Before:**
+1.11 Advanced Setup
 1.1 Introduction
+2.23 Final Build

+**After Sorting by Title:**
+1.1 Introduction
-1.11 Deeper Dive
+1.11 Advanced Setup
-2.23 Advanced Topic
+2.23 Final Build

-✅ Sorted *naturally*, not alphabetically.

 ---

 ## 💻 Technical Details

-- **Manifest V3**
+- **Manifest V3**: Chrome’s latest extension standard
-  - Defines permissions, matches, and scripts
-- **Content Script**
+- **Content Script**:
-  - Injected only on YouTube playlist pages
+  - Injected on `youtube.com/playlist` pages
-  - Adds the floating button and overlay
+  - Adds a persistent floating button
-  - Uses `MutationObserver` to handle YouTube SPA navigation
+  - Observes YouTube’s SPA navigation with MutationObserver

-- **Sorting Logic**
+- **Sorting Logic**:
-  - **Title Sorting**: Natural, numeric-aware order
+  - `title`: Natural, numeric-aware comparison
-  - **Upload Date Sorting**: Parses "x years ago" text to approximate dates
-  - **Duration Sorting**: Converts HH:MM:SS or MM:SS to seconds for sorting
+  - `duration`: Parses time strings to seconds and sorts numerically

-- **Styling**
+- **CSS Styling**:
-  - `overlay.css` handles the floating button and modal styles
+  - `overlay.css` styles the button and modal
+  - Responsive and animated UI

 ---

-## 📂 File Structure
+## 📂 Folder Structure

 youtube-playlist-auto-arranger/
 ├── manifest.json # Extension metadata & permissions
-├── content_script.js # Main injected script for YouTube
+├── content_script.js # Floating UI & sorting logic
-├── overlay.css # Styling for floating button & overlay
+├── overlay.css # Styling for floating button and panel
 └── README.md # This file

 ---

 ## ✅ Permissions

-- **`storage`**: To save user's sorting choice locally (if extended)
+- `storage` *(optional)*: For future saving of preferences
-- **`scripting`**: Required for content script injection
+- `scripting`: To inject content scripts
-- **`https://www.youtube.com/*`**: Runs only on YouTube playlist pages
+- `https://www.youtube.com/*`: Required to run on playlist pages

 ---

-## ✅ How It Works

-1. On visiting a YouTube playlist page (`/playlist?list=`), the extension:
-   - Injects a **floating Sort Playlist button** at bottom-right.
-2. Button opens a **sorting overlay panel** with:
-   - Sort by Title
-   - Sort by Upload Date
-   - Sort by Duration
-3. User selects a sort option and clicks **Apply Sorting**.
-4. The extension reorders the visible playlist videos **in-place**.
-5. No page reload, no server calls — everything is local and instant.

----

 ## 🛠️ Troubleshooting

-✅ Floating button not showing?
+- ❓ **Floating button not showing?**
-- Make sure you're on a **playlist page** (URL includes `list=`).
+  - Make sure you’re on a playlist page (`list=` in the URL)
-- Refresh the page.
+  - Try refreshing the page

-✅ Sort by Date not perfect?
-- YouTube only shows *relative* dates ("5 years ago"), so sorting is approximate.

-✅ Weird Title sort?
-- Extension uses natural, decimal-aware sorting.
-If your titles aren't chapter-style, results may vary.

-✅ General fixes:
+- ❓ **Sort by Title looks wrong?**
+  - Make sure your titles use a consistent chapter format (e.g. 1.1, 1.2)

+- ❓ **Videos didn’t change order?**
+  - Playlist might be loaded dynamically — click Apply again after loading

+- 🛠 Try these general fixes:
-- Refresh the YouTube page.
+  - Refresh the YouTube page
-- Reload the extension in `chrome://extensions/`.
+  - Reload extension in `chrome://extensions/`
-- Check Developer Tools console for errors.
+  - Check Developer Console for errors

 ---

 ## ✅ Browser Support

-- **Chrome** 88+ (Manifest V3 required)
+- ✅ Chrome 88+ (Manifest V3 required)
-- **Edge** 88+ (Chromium-based)
+- ✅ Microsoft Edge (Chromium-based)
-- Other Chromium browsers with Manifest V3 support should also work
+- ✅ Other Chromium-based browsers

 ---

-## 🎯 Use Cases
+## 🎯 Who Can Use This?

-- **Educators**: Organize lecture videos by chapter numbers
+- **Educators**: Sort chapters of a lecture series
-- **Content Creators**: Ensure playlists match intended order
+- **YouTubers**: Publish playlists in viewer-friendly order
-- **Music Lovers**: Sort playlists by track duration
-- **Researchers**: Arrange by upload age
+- **Students**: Arrange tutorials by topic or time
-- **Anyone**: Make any playlist easier to navigate
+- **Anyone**: Take control of how playlists play

 ---

 ## 🔒 Privacy & Security

-✅ All changes are **local to your browser**
+✅ Everything stays in your browser
-✅ No server communication
+✅ No tracking or external server communication
-✅ No personal data collected
-✅ YouTube’s servers are **never modified**
+✅ YouTube’s servers are never modified

 ---

-## 🤝 Contributing

-✅ Fork this repo
-✅ Create a new branch
-✅ Make your changes & test
-✅ Submit a Pull Request
+## 🧪 Dev Setup

+1. Clone the repo
+2. Visit `chrome://extensions/`
+3. Enable Dev Mode → Load Unpacked
+4. Select the extension folder
+5. Refresh YouTube and test 🎯

 ---

-## 🛠️ Dev Setup

-1️⃣ Clone the repo.
-2️⃣ Load unpacked in Chrome (`chrome://extensions/`).
-3️⃣ Make changes.
-4️⃣ Reload the extension in `chrome://extensions/`.
-5️⃣ Test on YouTube playlist pages.

----

 ## 📝 License

+© 2025 D S S Chaitanya Raju
-✅ Free to use, modify, and share.
+Free to use, customize, and share with attribution.

----

-## 🙏 Acknowledgments

-- YouTube for the platform
-- Chrome Extension APIs
-- The open-source community for inspiration
+See full terms in [license.txt](license.txt).

 ---